epson121/jekyll_blog/_posts/2015-09-25-repeat-your-email-address-validation-in-magento.md

 - validation
 author: luka
 ---
+What can we do to implement a **repeat email** frontend validation?

 Imagine a form like this one:
 ![Form screenshot]({{ "/assets/img/dup_email.png" | absolute_url }})

 What can we do to implement a **repeat email** frontend validation?
 As you already know, Magento has a class-based frontend validation of forms.
 If you add a class to the form field, it will pass through the validation, and a message will appear if it validation failed.
 For example, adding `class="required"` to your elements will prevent the form submission until that field is populated.
 Easy as that.
 Where are those rules located? `/js/prototype/validation.js` has many rules (eg. `validate-cc-number`, `validate-email`, `validate-number` etc.).